Everything you need to know about whale watching in Hervey Bay

 Want to find out more?
 Check out this blog post to decide which whale watching boat is for you.

 How to book?

 After choosing the right boat for your circumstances, you can book directly with the operator online.
-If you find yourself in region, in winter, and the sun is shining, your hotel will be able to arrange a tour for you too.
+If you find yourself in the Fraser Coast, in winter, and the sun is shining, your hotel will be able to arrange a tour for you too.

-If you’d prefer an absolute expert’s opinion in region, we’d encourage you to make tracks to the Hervey Bay Discovery Centre, marked by a giant whale sculpture, where the volunteers will help book the right tour for you.
+If you’d prefer an absolute expert’s opinion in region, we’d encourage you to make tracks to the Hervey Bay Visitor Information Centre, where the volunteers will help book the right tour for you.

 We recommend a waterproof jacket or windcheater, long pants and grippy shoes – after all, you’ll want to be as close to the boat’s balconies as possible, not indoors, when the whales come out to play.